 We encourage the children to be as active as possible as well as develop their improving leadership and collaboration skills that are in evidence by Year 6.
 In PE, they learn new skills and find out how to use them in different ways.
 They are given the opportunity to work as part of a team and to compete both as part of a team and as an individual.
-Throughout the year, there is one outdoor and one indoor PE session each week with a broad spread of sports experienced by the children.
-Indoor PE covers a range as diverse as gymnastics, circuit training and dance, whilst outdoors has an emphasis on team sports such as cricket, rugby, hockey and volleyball.
+Throughout the year there is one outdoor and one indoor PE session each week with a broad spread of sports experienced by the children.
+Indoor PE covers a range as diverse as gymnastics, circuit training and dance, whilst outdoors has an emphasis on team sports such as cricket, rugby and hockey.
+In addition, children can choose to be 'Sports Leaders' where they pass some of their knowledge on to younger children.
 There are also many opportunities for children to represent the school at U11 level in inter-school competitions.

-Personal and Social Education
+Personal and Social Education and Philosophy

 We teach this curriculum through a variety of means, in addition to direct teaching: discussions, talks, drama activities, games, watching short film clips and researching specific issues.
 We learn about many age-relevant issues such as peer pressure, alcohol & drugs, and media bias, as well as thinking about rites of passage, growing up and considering achievements & transition to secondary school.
+In Philosophy, the 'Community of Inquiry' is used as the specific methodology that aims to improve children's thinking and investigative skills.
+It encourages them to think more deeply about the ideas met in all other areas of the curriculum and reflect on their own thinking and learning.